Acknowledging and celebrating different communities, identities, and perspectives.

 Coastline's DEISAA Work Group encourages the development and implementation of practices that create supportive environments.
 This allows students, faculty, and staff to embrace their responsibilities as local and global citizens.

-The group meets on the last 4th Wednesday of the month (September - December, February - May) from 3pm - 5pm via Zoom led by Erin Johnson and Carlos Amescua.
-The group does NOT meet in June, July, August or January.
+The group meets on the last 4th Wednesday of the month (September - November, February - May) from 3pm - 5pm via Zoom led by Luis Morales and Carlos Amescua.
+The group does not meet in June, July, August, December or January.

 Mandate: The DEI Committee coordinates the planning and implementation of activities and initiatives for advancing the College’s work on diversity, equity, and inclusion.
 Consistent with the college mission and exemplifying the college’s broad commitment, the DEI Committee facilitates a coherent and consistent college approach to diversity, equity, and inclusion.
 The committee serves as a coordinating body for ensuring that college policies and practices are race-conscious, social justice focused, and rooted in equity in support of our students, staff, and faculty.
 The committee serves as an advisory committee to other governance committees, including PIEAC and College Council, related to diversity, equity, and inclusion.